r-darwish/alma/README.md

 ``` shell
 sudo ALMA_USER=archie alma create /dev/disk/by-id/usb-Generic_USB_Flash_Disk-0:0 --presets ./presets/user.toml ./presets/custom_preset.toml
 ```

+Preset scripts are executed in the same order they are provided.

 If a directory is provided, then all files and subdirectories in the directory are recursively crawled in alphanumeric order (all files must be ALMA .toml files).
 This allows you to use the following structure to compose many scripts in a specific order: